demystifyfp/FsToolkit.ErrorHandling/gitbook/result/ce.md

 ### Example 1

-The example that we saw in the [Result.map3](../result/map3.md#example-1) can be solved using the `result` computation expression as below
+The example from [Result.map3](../result/map3.md#example-1) can be solved using the `result` computation expression as below:

 ```fsharp
 // Result<int, string>